 Waterfalls 14 km north-east of Matamata, on the foothills of the Kaimai Range.
 The falls, which are visible from much of the Waihou–Piako basin, mark the western end of the Ōkauia fault line.
 The Wairere Stream descends through the surrounding forest, with two drops of 91 and 60 m.
 A steep track with sets of steps leads to a lookout at the top of the falls.

 Farming locality 8 km north-east of Matamata. Ōkauia is at the centre of an area that has long been occupied by Ngāti Raukawa.
-The Ōkauia thermal pools were developed as a tourist attraction in the early 1900s, and in the early 2000s were known as Opal Hot Springs.
+The Ōkauia thermal pools were developed as a tourist attraction in the early 1900s, and in the 2010s were known as Opal Hot Springs.